 This exam can be compared to the widely known TOEFL test.
-However, the FCE has the advantage in that it does not ever expire as opposed to the TOEFL which is valid only for 2 years.
+However, the FCE has the advantage in that it does not ever expire as opposed to the TOEFL which is valid only for two years.

 Who accepts FCE?

 The FCE certificate is accepted worldwide by employers, universities and government departments.
 However, a lot of the universities in the U.S. have not listed it as one of their admission requirements with TOEFL and IELTS being the preferred choices.
-However, there are some that do and you can check them out right here.
+However, there are some that do, and you can check them out right here.

 Acceptance in UK

-But I am assuming that you are an aspiring applicant to the U.K. and so this shouldn't concern you.
-Here is a list for the higher education institutions in the U.K. that accept it.
+But I am assuming that you are an aspiring applicant to the U.K., and so this shouldn't concern you.
+Here is a list of the higher education institutions in the U.K. that accept it.
 It is interesting to note that the University of Cambridge which administers this exam and the University of Oxford are not on the list.
 What is more, King's College London, Imperial College London and the University of Sheffield are also notably absent.

-It really does seem like the TOEFL which is accepted by nearly every university in the U.K. (including Oxford and Cambridge) and Australia might be a much better choice.
+It does seem like the TOEFL (or IELTS) which is accepted by nearly every university in the U.K. (including Oxford and Cambridge) and Australia might be a much better choice.
 So it only makes sense to take the FCE if you are applying to the universities that are listed (there are several in the U.K.) or to give yourself a lifelong asset that employers or other government departments accept.

 In the reading section

 , there are few texts presented (around 2200 words) along with relevant questions.
 The questions vary from multiple choice and multiple matching to gap filling.
 This section lasts 75 minutes.
-There are 7 parts and 52 questions.
+There are seven parts and 52 questions.

 Then we have the writing section which is 80 minutes long.
-It has two parts: one is required and the other one involves selecting one task from a set of four optional ones.
+It has two parts: one is required, and the other one involves selecting one task from a set of four optional ones.

 Listening section that is around 40 minutes.
 There are basically four spoken tests that range from speeches and dialogues to news announcements.